erikyao/erikyao.github.io/_posts/2015-04-11-cpp-introduction-to-templates.md

 There are times when you may need to place the template definitions in a separate cpp file to satisfy special needs (for example, forcing template instantiations to exist in only a single Windows dll file).
 Most compilers have some mechanism to allow this; you’ll have to investigate your particular compiler’s documentation to use it.

-## 4. Additional template arguments
+## 4. Non-type template parameters

-除了类型参数以外，template 还可以有其他的参数（也许说参数并不是很合适）。The values of these arguments then become compile-time constants for that particular instantiation of the template. 比如：
+除了类型参数以外，template 还可以有其他的参数。The values of these arguments then become compile-time constants for that particular instantiation of the template. 比如：

 <pre class="prettyprint linenums">
 template&lt;class T, int size = 100&gt;